Mazeika's Elite Gymnastics

 coordinator in December 2009, was the men’s program manager

-at the Houston Gymnastics Academy and owner of Mazeika's Elite
+at the Houston Gymnastics Academy and Director of Mazeika's Elite

 Gymnastics.
 He was the personal coach of two Olympians, seven World